singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 If you've worked with HTML and ever tried to set up a web site, the above will look familiar and straight forward, except for a few oddities taken from the Mustache templating engine.

-These are used to "inject" content into the template and thus in the head of our site, `{{{site-title}}}` is used to insert the title of the site in question.
+These are used to "inject" content into the template and thus in the head of our site, `{{{site-title}}}` is used to insert a variable named site-title, which contains the title of the site in question (got it?).

 The mustache helper tags with the stylesheet declaration inside (the `stylesheet_bundle` tags) are helper tags defined by Punch and will reference the stylesheet asset bundle created in the `config.json` (We'll get to that one soon enough).
 These helper tags will basically take all the stylesheet files defined in this bundle and turn them into one stylesheet file in our layout named `all.css` with a fingerprint in the name (unique number added to the file name, to bust the CDN server cache).